 For jazz funerals in the UK most people ask the New Orleans band to lead the courtege playing upbeat music going to the interment as a celebration of their life and possibly again afterwards at the wake to give them a joyous send off as a celebration of their life.
 In England the Funeral Director usually takes on the role of the parade marshal as seen in some of the pictures on this page.

 The coffin being led to the grave at Cuckfield

 courtesy of Mr J Baxter

-Jazz Funeral at Ashburton Devon
+Jazz Band at a Funeral in Ashburton Devon

 The tune is "Lily of The Valley"